 He has set something in motion that will have substantial consequences.

-You did a nifty thing a few weeks back where you had Neil and Sean work on a 3-D heart.
+You did a nifty thing a few weeks back where you had Neil and Shaun work on a 3-D heart.
 Will you be doing more of that?

 I hope so.
 You don’t want to go to that same well over and over again, but there are some really cool things being done, really cool cutting-edge medical technology, and we’re looking into that stuff.